qmk/qmk_firmware/docs/newbs_building_firmware.md

     qmk compile

-If you did not configure your environment, or you have multiple keyboards, you can specify a keyboard and/or keymap:
+If you did not configure defaults for your environment, or you have multiple keyboards, you can specify a keyboard and/or keymap:

     qmk compile -kb <keyboard> -km <keymap>